James Drummond, 4th Earl of Perth

-James Drummond, 1st Duke of Perth, KT, PC (1648 – 11 May 1716), also 4th Earl of Perth and 7th Lord Drummond, was a Scottish statesman, and Jacobite.
+James Drummond, 4th Earl of Perth, KT, PC (1648 – 11 May 1716) was a Scottish politician.

 Family

 The eldest son of James Drummond, 3rd Earl of Perth by his spouse Lady Anne, daughter of George Gordon, 2nd Marquess of Huntly, he was educated at the University of St Andrews, and succeeded his father on 2 June 1675, and was served heir to him on 1 October.

 Political career

 In 1678 he was appointed a member of the Scottish Privy Council and supported Lord Lauderdale's policy of giving up the disaffected western shires of Scotland to highland raids, before joining Hamilton's faction in opposition to Lauderdale.
 After Lauderdale's retirement in 1680 he was one of the Committee of Seven which managed Scottish affairs.
 He was appointed Lord Justice General in 1682 and an Extraordinary Lord of Session on 16 November the same year.
 He introduced the use of the thumbscrew in Scotland.
 He was also Lord Chancellor of Scotland, 1684–1688.